raphv/cardmapper/README.md

 ## Newest features

+Annotations can be added to card maps.

 Self-service account creation has been enabled.
 At the moment, you can only use your self-service account to create card maps from existing decks.
-If you want to create your own deck, contact me and I'll give your account additional privileges
+If you want to create your own deck, contact me and I'll give your account additional privileges.
+Alternatively, clone this repository and set up your own Cardmapper platform.

 Deck import scripts have been added.
 "Scrapers" to generate decks from existing ideation cards are in a [separate repository](https://github.com/raphv/cardmapper-scrapers/)